Subaru Sambar: Eighth generation (2014–present)

-The eighth-generation Sambar Truck was introduced in Japan on September 2, 2014 as a rebadged tenth-generation Daihatsu Hijet Truck.
+The eighth-generation Sambar Truck was introduced in Japan on 2 September 2014 as a rebadged tenth-generation Daihatsu Hijet Truck.

 The eighth-generation Sambar Van was introduced in Japan in January 2022 as a rebadged eleventh-generation Daihatsu Hijet Cargo, which is built on the DNGA platform.
-The Dias Wagon passenger van was renamed to Sambar Dias.
+The Dias Wagon passenger van which was discontinued in early 2020, was renamed to Sambar Dias.